ProgrammingBlockchain/ProgrammingBlockchain/key_storage_and_generation/key_generation.md

 However, one problem remains:

-*   All backup of your wallet that you have will become outdated when you generate a new key,
+*   All backup of your wallet that you have will become outdated when you generate a new key.

 BIP 32, or Hierarchical Deterministic Wallets (HD wallets) proposes another solution, and is more widely supported.